-The major part of the sole catches in Kattegat and Skagerrak (3.a) are prior to 2005 taken in the mixed species trawl fishery using mesh sizes 70-105 mm in the codend and with gillnets using mesh sizes of 90-120 mm.
+The major part of the sole catches in Kattegat and Skagerrak (3a) are prior to 2005 taken in the mixed species trawl fishery using mesh sizes 70-105 mm in the cod end and with gill nets using mesh sizes of 90-120 mm.
 Since then mostly mesh sizes 90-105 mm have been used.
 Minimum legal landing size is 24.5 cm.

 Kattegat is traditionally the most important area accounting for 70-80% of the annual catches of this stock.
-Since 2004 the Belts accounts for a larger part of the total catches and in most recent years also Skagerrak have accounted for a higher share (Figure 1).
+Since 2004 the Belts accounts for a larger part of the total catches and in most recent years also Skagerrak have accounted for a higher share (Fig. 1).
 The fishery that lands sole from 3.a and 22-24 is almost entirely a Danish fishery.

 In the past two decades the Danish fishery has undergone major changes in management regulations in Kattegat and Skagerrak.
 The main reason for the different regulations have been to protect the low cod stock in Kattegat, however most of the initiatives have also had an effect on the other stocks as the fishery in the Kattegat/ Skagerrak area mainly consist of a mix fishery.
-Later in this stock annex is given a historic overview of the main changes.
+In the following is given a historic overview of the main changes.

-The Danish TAC regulation was prior to 2002 regulated both by a non-restrictive effort scheme and later by non-constraining rations (Hovgård, 2005) (illegal landings).
-The "ration" system stipulated catch ceilings for individual vessels in predetermined periods, typically weeks or one to two months.
+The Danish TAC regulation was prior to 2002 regulated both by a non-restrictive effort scheme and later by non-constraining rations (Hovgård 2005) (illegal landings).
+The "ration" system stipulated catch ceilings for individual vessels in predetermined periods, typically weeks or 1/2 months.